forestryio/forestry.io/hugo/content/docs/faqs/transferring-site.md

 *If you moved your site from a legacy plan you might need to cancel your old plan.
 See [How to Cancel a per-site plan?](/docs/faqs/cancel-legacy-plan/)*

-*If you would like to learn more about Organizations and our new Team Management UI see [Team Management](/docs/settings/team-management/)*
+*If you would like to learn more about Organizations and our new Collaborators & Teams UI see [Collaborators & Teams](/docs/settings/collaborators-and-teams/)*